MA Politics with Quantitative Methods

 How will I be assessed?

-A good understanding of quantitative methods is highly valued by employers and covers a variety of skills that allow you to handle data and use numerical evidence systematically.
+A good understanding of quantitative methods allows you to handle data and use numerical evidence systematically.
+These skills are valued by employers.

-There is currently a deficit of graduates with advanced quantitative skills in the UK, so graduates with broad numerical skills are highly prized by employers.
+There is currently a lack of graduates with advanced quantitative skills in the UK.
+This means graduates with broad numerical skills are highly prized by in the job market.

-This programme equips you with the skills employers need, opening doors to a wide range of exciting and well remunerated careers.
+This programme equips you with the skills employers need, opening doors to a wide range of exciting and highly-paid careers.

 Standard entry requirement